 The current EU limit value for PM2.5 is 25 µg/m3.
 If the new WHO air quality guideline for PM2.5 of 5 µg/m3 had been attained across Europe in 2019, the related premature deaths would have been 58% lower than in 2019 in both the EU-27 and all the European countries considered.

-These calculations were done by Dr. Joana Soares and Dr. Cristina Guerreiro from NILU, in cooperation with the EEA, within the ETC/ATNI (European Topic Centre on Air Pollution, Transport, Noise and Industrial Pollution) framework.
+These calculations were done by the EEA experts, in cooperation with Dr. Joana Soares and Dr. Cristina Guerreiro from NILU, within the ETC/ATNI (European Topic Centre on Air Pollution, Transport, Noise and Industrial Pollution) framework.”

 Dr. Soares explains that for Norway, the number of premature deaths would have been 20% lower if the new WHO air quality guideline for PM2.5 of 5 µg/m3 had been attained in 2019.